RinoPuji/rinopuji.github.io/_posts/2024-1-27-Installation-guideline-for-MGSe.md

 <div class="embed-container">
 <iframe width="963" height="1712" src="https://www.youtube.com/embed/e9FwQfRAs2k" title="Tips 2 : Disable notification for this 2 application" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

+## 4. Login monopolygo account on MGe application
+Usually we will using facebook apps for login.But for **MGe**,we need to use **chrome**,here the step :

+1. Open chrome and go to facebook.com
+2. Login with our facebook account on chrome
+3. On we successfully login our facebook to chrome,close chrome application and lauch **MGe** to connect our account.